translate/translate/docs/installation.rst

 This is a guide to installing the Translate Toolkit on your system.
 If the Translate Toolkit is already packaged for your system, this is probably the easiest way to install it.
-For Windows users, we provide installers.
 For several Linux distributions, the package might be available through your package manager.

-These packages might not be the absolute newest, or you might want to install from our packaged releases for some other reason.
+On Windows, we recommnd using a virtual environments.

 If your system already has the toolkit prepackaged, then please let us know what steps are required to install it.